andrebertonha/entria-crud-challenge/README.md

     - npm install to install the dependencies for the backend
     - npm start to run backend

+    - the project must be running in the localhost:3000

 #### Frontend
     + Go to the project folder and access client folder by:
     - cd client